 So that’s just 7 ingredients, if you don’t count the olive oil and salt and pepper 😉

-How to make a puff pastry tart
+How to make a puff pastry tomato tart

 Like this …